 That’s terrific, and undoubtedly generates some converts.
 The tricky issue, however, is that the deeper benefits of UC – finding and conferencing in a content expert while a prospect is on the phone, having teleconferences with radically expanded functionality and others — are not as easy to quantify.
 Of course, they are to some extent no-brainers.
 But C-level executives’ job is to say no. So, regardless of how obvious it is that UC will help, the inability to precisely measure its gains makes it easy for companies to bypass.

 Enterprise Networking Planet aims to educate and assist IT administrators in building strong network infrastructures for their enterprise companies.
-Our contributors write about relevant and useful topics on the cutting edge of enterprise networking based on years of personal experience in the field.
-In 2019, IT professionals read our coverage nearly half a million times.
+Enterprise Networking Planet contributors write about relevant and useful topics on the cutting edge of enterprise networking based on years of personal experience in the field.

 Advertiser Disclosure: Some of the products that appear on this site are from companies from which TechnologyAdvice receives compensation.
 This compensation may impact how and where products appear on this site including, for example, the order in which they appear.
 TechnologyAdvice does not include all companies or all types of products available in the marketplace.